mbsctech/chainio-docker/README.md

 You can find the credentials in lastpass if it is shared with you.

-First build the image via docker build:
+First build the image via docker build.
+Because of the differences in platforms between different Mac processors, use the platform flags to ensure the platforms are consistent.

-eg: `docker build lambda/nodejs20.9 -t chainio/lambda-ci-nodejs20.9`
+`docker buildx build --platform linux/amd64 lambda/nodejs20.9 -t chainio/lambda-ci-nodejs20.9-amd64`

 Then push the image to docker hub:

 `docker push chainio/lambda-ci-nodejs20.9`

-For an arm version:
+For the arm version:
 `docker buildx build --platform linux/arm64 lambda/nodejs20.9 -t chainio/lambda-ci-nodejs20.9-arm64`

 Then push the image to docker hub: